theJayTea/WritingTools/README.md

    Of course, you'll need to have [Python installed!](https://www.python.org/downloads/).

 3. Any time you want to run the program, just type `pythonw main.py` in your terminal.
 That's it! 🎉

-## 🐞 Known Issues
-1. Launching Writing Tools for the first time might take a while — this seems to be because AV software extensively scans this new executable before letting it run.
-Once it launches and stays in the background in RAM, it works instantly as usual.

-2. On some devices, the text selection detection may act up.
-   To fix it, simply restart Writing Tools.
-   This is being investigated.

-3. If you change the hotkey from the default, and an app already uses that hotkey, Writing Tools may not be able to intercept that hotkey from that app.

 ## 👨‍💻 To compile the application yourself: